dinesh4524/phishnex/README.md

-# PhishShield: The Future of Safe Surfing
+# PhishNex: The Future of Safe Surfing

 > 🔐 “Spot.
 Stop.
 Secure — One Click at a Time.”